 Like ya do.
 But when I graduated in 1973 job prospects in St Petersburg sucked.
 So I went to Tallahassee, got a good paying professional job and brought it back to St Petersburg with me.
-That way I could have one more year in the subtropics, make up with my girlfriend Linda and get serious about meditation.
+That way I could have one more year in the subtropics, make up with my girlfriend Linda and start getting serious about meditation.
 And love, what it's all about.

 Trailers.
 A paycheck on the way, I rented a trailer on the outskirts of town and settled in.
 It smelled like a trailer but it was home.
 There was a big hulking AC unit on a little concrete pad near my front door, but the only way I could cool off was to lie on the floor in the eighteen inches of cooler air that accumulated there.
 Not the best insulation.
 It was the first time I had ever lived alone.
 The next time was also in Tallahassee, on East Park Avenue.
 And now the third, here on Capitol Hill.

 Fake it till you make it.
 The evaluators I was editing for had backgrounds in planning, public administration and statistics.
 Once I saw what they were doing I realized I could do it too.
 It wasn't rocket surgery as we used to joke.
 The heavy lifting parts of statistics were just getting computerized in those days.
 I made friends with the guys who worked the punch card machine and got them to print out some SPSS crosstabulations no one else had thought of.
 That report was a hit.
-I quickly graduated from editing to writing reports full time, doing the work of a professional evaluator.
+I quickly graduated from editing other people's reports to writing my own full time, doing the work of a professional evaluator.

 Made it.
 An experimental program called IN-STEP was just getting underway in Florida: Integrated Nutritional-Social Services to Elderly People.
 The idea was to keep people out of nursing homes by strategically helping them out at home.
 There was money for full-time independent evaluators in three Florida cities: St Augustine, Miami Beach, and St Petersburg.
 It was a contract job, not career service, but it had the same professional requirements and pay.
-I was now a contract Planner and Evaluator I back in St Petersburg, my old stomping grounds.
+I was now a contract Planner and Evaluator Grade One (P&E I) back in St Petersburg, my old stomping grounds.

+Swinging.
+We landed in the turret of the house of a guy I knew from work, a local businessman.
+It wasn't really a turret, more like a fanciful upstairs hideaway, but you got there via a dizzying spiral staircase, so turret.
+He and his wife let us live there for free in exchange for helping out around the house.
+It didn't work out as well for us as it had for Dad.
+It turned out they wanted us to swing with them, trade partners.
 Linda was mildly interested, and he was not bad looking, so what the hell.
 But, ahem, he held his looks better.
-After that awkwardness things were a little tense.
+After that awkwardness things got a little tense.
 We all got invited to a costume party.
 Linda wanted to go as Scheherazade and I was stumped.
 Then I remembered the dress.
 He had a djellaba he wore around the house.
 He called it his dress.
 I was looped when I had the idea.
 I spiraled down into their kitchen and asked him if I could borrow his dress.
 He said no, emphatically, then went into a tirade about our bad manners.
-I guess I hadn't maintained my poker face so well with his wife.
-We got outta there that week.
-A beginner's mistake: I tried taking one for the team.
+I guess I hadn't held my poker face with his wife.
+We got out of there that week.
+A swinging beginner's mistake: I tried to take one for the team.

 Deros.
 Linda was also interested in meditation, and we checked out various local meditation teachers and the like.
 In the 1970s there was no shortage of weirdos.
 One weirdo could rid my body of Deros: Destructive Robots from another planet.
 But it would take repeated visits.
 I thought it was weird interplanetary baddies would have an English name.
 Deros sound a lot like body thetans, just sayin'.

 One good apple.
 Among all the charlatans, we found reverend Marty.
 She was founder/minister of a new age church.
 Linda and I both became ministers as well, after an eight-month ministerial training program.
-But that was after we all moved to Tallahassee.
+But that was after we all moved to Tallahassee together.
 In St Petersburg she was a breath of fresh air in a nest of new age vipers.

 Cucumbering.
 At the lake house I started to get deeper with meditation.
 That's where Leela gave me the clue.
-I found a book I treasured for decades: Ten Ways to Meditate by Paul Reps, the man who brought haiku to the West.
+There I found a book I treasured for decades: Ten Ways to Meditate by Paul Reps, the man who brought haiku to the West.
 The cover of the book was unfinished mahogany.
 The bookmark was sandpaper.
 Paul Reps encouraged the reader to sand the cover as a meditative practice and I did.
 That planted a seed in me: meditation can be active, not just sitting there.
 Actually tai chi had been my first clue; this was my second.
 Leela was gently nudging me toward future dancing.
 I also fell in love with haiku.
 They express the spiritual quest in a way that has nothing to do with god or spiritual teachers.
 I found RH Blyth's four-volume set and read it and read it and read it.
 The haiku, Reps's book, and every Alan Watts book I could find conspired to open up a new space in me.
 That's when I took root spiritually and that rootedness won me my clue.
 One of Reps's poems is still my favorite haiku: cucumber / unaccountably / cucumbering.

 Projects.
 The lake house was a great place for projects.
 I always wanted to grow watermelons, and the lake house property had plenty of space.
 The lake house property also had plenty of squirrels.
 They love watermelon too, who knew?
 Before any of my melons could get ripe, I found a hole in it.
 They burrowed in and chowed down.
 I'd also always wanted to try throwing pots, so I bought a used kickwheel.
 No electricity for me, Ima do this all authentic.
 It was touted as a meditative practice: to center the lump of clay one must first center oneself.
 But I'm hopelessly eccentric.
 So were my lumps of clay.
 I had more success with photography.

 Joy.
 A more successful crafter lived across the street from the end of our long driveway.
 Joy was a weaver, with several big old Leclerc looms.
 I had a big old crush on her.
 The crush never went away, but we became friends anyway.
 She generously offered to weave me a coverlet for my bed as a gift.
 I would just buy the yarn.
 Such a sweetheart.
 I had already been drawn to boucle yarns she was using for shawls, so that was a start.
 I picked a rich warm brown for the base color.
 Into that she wove a plaid of green, umber and terra cotta.
 It made my drafty room feel snugger in the winter.
 I carried it around for years, but all the places I lived after leaving Tallahassee were colder, and it didn't offer much warmth.
 Eventually I donated it.
 Joy moved to San Francisco to be in a better market for weavers.
 A couple years later I flew out to visit her.
 I still had a big crush.
 She'd rented a warehouse loft in the Mission District with plenty of room for big old looms.
 It was less than a block from Taqueria La Cumbre.
 I thought I'd tasted a real burrito before.
 The burritos at La Cumbre are heavenly.
 Not to mention huge.
-I had a great time in San Francisco, and I finally got to taste a real burrito.
+I had a great time in San Francisco, and I finally got to taste a real burrito, Mission style.

 Logo.
 Theo and Elizabeth were interested in meditation too.
-Marty's new age church was of the Yogananda alignment, chanting and devotion and kriya yoga.
+Marty's new age church was of the Yogananda alignment: chanting and devotion and kriya yoga.
 We started having weekly chanting + meditation sessions down at their sandwich shop, which had a room next door that was unfurnished except for pillows and a nice wood floor.
 They had live music there sometimes, now meditation.
 We'd chant for a half hour then do a half-hour sit.
 The new age church had a stylized lotus logo.
 I got t-shirts made that combined the logo with the name of the church.
 They were popular among the faithful.
 Sally got one.
 I was an old hand at t-shirts, having designed one for the Fishfarm that made the word Fishfarm into the body of a fish propelled by a big wagging fishtail.